TalanSoft/www-talansoft-com-wiki/wip/get-started.md

-# Become a Valkyrie expert in five minutes
+# Get started with Valkyrie in five minutes
-Five minutes to know what you need to comfortably use Valkyrie.
+Five minutes to know what you need to comfortably start your journey with Valkyrie.

 ...coming soon...